 Even when it’s not in real-time, communication should always go two ways.
 Unfortunately, many employers still use intranets, company-wide newsletters, and similar solutions that don’t offer two-way workplace communications.

 When employees don’t have a say, they tend not to engage with the content being delivered to them.
+Messages become easy to ignore because they feel distant and one-sided.
 No matter who in your organization sends the message, employees should always be able to provide feedback, raise their concerns, and ask questions.

 8. Provide an easy way for employees to give feedback